Tampa Bay Buccaneers vs. Los Angeles Rams NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 - Tampa Bay is 6-2 against the spread, and 7-1 overall, at home this year.

-- This year, as 3-point favorites or greater at home, the Buccaneers are 6-2 ATS.
+- The Buccaneers are 6-2 ATS as 3-point favorites or more at home.

-- In five of eight games at home this year, Tampa Bay has hit the over.
+- In five of eight home games this season, Tampa Bay has hit the over.

 - The average point total in Buccaneers home games this season is 48.7 points, 0.7 more than this matchup's over/under (48).

-- On the road, Los Angeles is 7-2 overall and 4-5 against the spread.
+- Los Angeles is 4-5 against the spread, and 7-2 overall, in away games.

-- The Rams have two wins ATS (2-4) on the road as 3-point underdogs or more.
+- On the road, the Rams have two wins ATS (2-4) as 3-point underdogs or more.

-- This year, in nine road games, Los Angeles has gone over the total five times.
+- In nine road games this year, Los Angeles has gone over the total five times.

 Powered by Data Skrive.